nzwulfin/atomic-site/source/docs/vagrant_installation.md

 ## Installing with vagrant

+* If you are familiar with Vagrant, you can skip ahead to the [advanced Vagrantfile setup](#advanced-vagrant-configuration) section of the document.

+* If you haven't worked with Vagrant much, keep reading to walk through the steps to get the box and launch your first Atomic host.

 ### Download the Vagrant box

 The [Fedora](https://getfedora.org/cloud/download/atomic.html) and [CentOS](http://cloud.centos.org/centos/7/atomic/images/) projects publish Vagrant boxes for different virtualization platforms.
 Download the Atomic host of your choice that matches the virtualization environment you have locally.
 This guide was written using the Fedora image for libvirt/KVM.